luyilin/vue-cute-timeline/README.md

 - `others`

-  Don't like circle?
-Now You can set it to image、iconfont or anything you want.
+  Don't like the circle?
+You can set it to a image, iconfont or anything you want.

   ```html
   <timeline-item>